PARAGLIDING QUESTIONS AND ANSWERS

 Do I need a licence to fly a paraglider?

-If you have the land owners permition and you are not infringing any airspace regulations
+If you have the land owners permission and you are not infringing any airspace

-The BHPA licence carries a third party insurance and is regonised in most countries
+The BHPA licence carries a third party insurance and is recognised in most

 Is paragliding safe?